eranshmil/docker-examples/README.md

 # Simple Docker Examples

-My Docker playground examples, written for learning purposes.
+My Docker playground examples, written for learning purposes.<br />
 Tested on MacOS.
-(Feel free to open a PR if you are using other platform)
+(Feel free to open a PR if you are using other platform)<br />
 _Warning: may not be suitable for production use._

 ## What's in the box